uber-web/jazelle/README.md

 `jazelle install --cwd [cwd]`

 - `--cwd` - Project folder (absolute or relative to shell `cwd`).
 Defaults to `process.cwd()`
+- `--mode` - If set to skip-build, skips build scripts.
+If set to update-lockfile, skips link step
 - `--skipPreinstall` - Skip the preinstall hook
 - `--skipPostinstall` - Skip the postinstall hook
 - `verbose` - Prints more Yarn warnings